OK, so far, for the first time in decades, my feverish storm preparations have NOT been for nought! I am now glad I bought:

 Richest, most splendid essence

-Of womanhood’s most brilliant best.
+Of womanhood’s most brilliant

 I long to hold you,